OttawaESS/client-ess-site/src/pages/about/chants.md

           - content: |-
               ### Buffalo

-              Guide: “How do you spell Buffalo?”
+              Guide: “How do you spell Buffalo?”<br>
               101er: “B-U-F-F-A-L-O, that’s how you spell buffalo”

           - content: |-
               ### Pole Splitters

-              Pole splitters, no quitters
+              Pole splitters, no quitters<br>

-              Show me your poles
+              Show me your poles<br>
               Now split em

           - content: |-
               ### Love Pump

-              Love pump, pump love
+              Love pump, pump love<br>

-                Pump pump pump it up, pump that love, love that pump
+              Pump pump pump it up, pump that love, love that pump<br>

-                OR
+              OR<br>

-                Love pump is our team, we are your day-dream, we’ll fuck you in between, so let me hear you scream
+              Love pump is our team, we are your day-dream, we’ll fuck you in between, so let me hear you scream<br>

               Love pump, pump love

           - content: |-
               ### Otis Outlaws

               Let me see your O face.
 O..
-O..O
+O..O<br>
-              Sexy Time
+              Sexy Time<br>
-              Triple Time.
+              Triple Time.<br>

               Otits Otits Otits Otits… (Olay tune)